allmonday/pydantic-resolve/README.md

 [Change Log](./changelog.md)

+> a small yet powerful tool to extend your pydantic schema with no pain.
+>
+> It is the key to the realm of composable development pattern
+>
-> if you are using pydantic v2, please use pydantic2-resolve instead.
+> [Attention] If you are using pydantic v2, please use pydantic2-resolve instead.

+What is composable pattarn? https://github.com/allmonday/composable-development-pattern

 ## Introduction